-There is no point in telling a lie, leaf lard can be tricky to track down.
+Leaf lard can be tricky to track down.
 You'll have the best luck at small butcher shops, where they may make and sell it.
 Some vendors at farmers' markets may also have it available.

 How to Make Leaf Lard

-Rendering your own is quite simple if you can find the fat (again you may need to seek out a specialty butcher to find it for sale), and there are two main ways to do it.
+Rendering your own leaf lard is easy if you can find the fat There are two main ways to do it.

-Wet-rendered lard will have a more neutral flavor, while dry-rendered lard will have a brown-ish tinge and have a slightly cooked flavor.
-In either case, know that rendered lard is an odiferous affair.
+Wet-rendered lard will have a more neutral flavor, while dry-rendered lard will have a brownish tinge and have a slightly cooked flavor.
+In either case, know that rendering lard is an odiferous affair.